Manamongods/Precision-Surface-Effects/README.md

 If you want to change the MicroSplat config during runtime, you need to use `SurfaceSounds.InitConfig(JBooth.MicroSplat.TextureArrayConfig textureArrayConfig)`

 ### Performance
 You can cache the `SurfaceType` from `GetSurfaceType`, to update it less frequently.
-However, the performance should be ok, and the player should definitely be up to date.
+However, the performance should be ok, and the player should definitely be up to date (found every time you want to play a footstep sound, not every frame).

 ### Default Surface Type
 If a SurfaceType can't be found (if none of the SurfaceTypes include the Terrain index, or if none of the SurfaceTypes' keywords are included in the check string (the Material name or Marker reference)) the `defaultSurfaceType` is sent.